Our website uses cookies for statistical purposes.

 • CEO (Chief Executive Officer): This is the top executive of the JSC, responsible for managing the company’s day-to-day operations.
 The CEO is appointed by the Board of Directors and is typically the highest-ranking employee of the company;

-• Departments: Under the CEO, there may be various departments responsible for different functions of the company, such as finance, marketing, human resources, and operations.
-The heads of these departments report directly to the CEO.
+• departments: Under the CEO, there may be various departments responsible for different functions of the company, such as finance, marketing, human resources, and operations.
+Managers who run these departments report directly to the CEO.

 Besides JSC, you can also consult our agents if you are interested in opening a branch in Vietnam.